elysiumx-io/elysiumx-docs/docs/getting-started.md

 # Getting Started with ElysiumX

-Panduan ini akan membantu Anda memulai perjalanan Anda dengan ElysiumX.
+This guide will help you begin your journey with ElysiumX.

-## 1. Membeli ELY
+## 1. Acquiring ELY
-Langkah-langkah untuk mendapatkan token ELY dari bursa atau presale.
+Steps to obtain ELY tokens from exchanges or presales.

-## 2. Menyiapkan Dompet
+## 2. Setting Up Your Wallet
-Panduan untuk menyiapkan dompet Solana yang kompatibel (misalnya, Phantom, Solflare).
+Guide to setting up a compatible Solana wallet (e.g., Phantom, Solflare).

-## 3. Berinteraksi dengan Ekosistem
+## 3. Interacting with the Ecosystem
-Langkah-langkah awal untuk menggunakan layanan dasar seperti swap atau staking.
+Initial steps to use basic services like swapping or staking.

-## 4. Bergabung dengan Komunitas
+## 4. Joining the Community
-Cara terhubung dengan komunitas ElysiumX.
+How to connect with the ElysiumX community.